Arefinster/CSV-data-analysis-using-Python/README.md

 main.py and my_functions.py.
 An algorithm is developed that goes through the voting records to obtain the candidates names and the total votes each of them received.
 Python built-in functions such as list, zip, list comprehensions, ittemgetter (from module operator) are used to generate the results and save them in a dictionary.
 A print function then prints these information on a seperate file and also to the console.

+NOTE: I have done this work myself alone.
+I did not work with anyone.
+I came up with the methods to the solutions.
+However, I did have to use Google into various Python tutorial sites to figure out certain syntaxes.
+I also took help from a Learning Assistant to debug the final print function in the PyPoll directory.
+The Learning Assistant helped me identify the issue, I then resolved it myself.